1999 Pacific typhoon season: Severe Tropical Storm Gloria (Trining)

 In mid-November, a persistent area of circulation developed at the end of a shear line to the east of Samar.
 It began to become more organized as it moved to the north on November 12 and became a tropical depression the next day.
 The cyclone continued to slowly intensify, becoming Tropical Storm Gloria as it turned the northeast, when it was well to the east of Luzon.
 Gloria began to accelerate to the northeast under the influence of an upper level flow and maintained its strength.
 The storm passed east of Okinawa on November 15, when the shear markedly reduced and allowed a rapid intensification to typhoon strength.
 Gloria briefly peaked as a 120 km/h typhoon later that day, before weakening as it started to become extratropical.
 Typhoon Gloria became fully extratropical on November 16, having weakened back into a tropical storm.

 Both the JMA and PAGASA monitored Gloria, with PAGASA naming the storm Trining.
 The JMA assessed Gloria as being a severe tropical storm at its peak strength on November 15.
 Typhoon Gloria did not approach land closely.
-Gloria is the last name to use English names in the basin.
+Gloria is the last typhoon to use English names in the basin.